unixexp/useEffect/README.md

 So hook will be called.
 In this case `useEffect` function is working like a `ComponentDidUpdate` hook.

-Next step it is the same as after component initialize.
+Next step it is nearly the same as after component initialize except that this time before call hook (setting state `loading`, load cars, render...), React call arrow function returned by previous hook.
+This function set `canceled` variable of previous hook to `true`.
+Simple words it changing previous hook behavior when car was loaded.
+It take place if user not wait end of car load process and changed to next car.
+It prevent display result of previous car and will display only last load result.

-Setting state `loadin`, load cars, render...
+Return cleaning function can using for additional logic.
+For example to remove EventListeners, added by useEffect.